 From Jo Light of Nofilmschool Are you an aspiring cinematographer?
 These experts have some important tips for you.
 Sometimes the best way to learn is to act like a fly on the wall and listen as people discuss their work.
 How do they talk to each other?
 What do they all like, or dislike?
-What … Continue reading DoPs Share the Advice Their Mentors Gave Them About Cinematography
+What tech is working or not working for them?
+What other experts do they admire?
+Thankfully, we have roundtables for that.
+CookeOpticsTV hosted a discussion with a few cinematographers from … Continue reading DoPs Share the Advice Their Mentors Gave Them About Cinematography →

 NEW RELEASE: Loading Docs Season 7 Sees Filmmaker Ashley Williams Honour her Late Uncle by Learning to Fly

 An inspiring group of eight documentaries were released this morning under Season 7 of Loading Docs, a Notable Pictures initiative that produces short documentaries, with an aim to develop and promote New Zealand filmmaking talent.
-This season’s release sees filmmaker Ashley Williams embarking on a journey to celebrate the adventurous life of her late Uncle … Continue reading NEW RELEASE: Loading Docs Season 7 Sees Filmmaker Ashley Williams Honour her Late Uncle by Learning to Fly
+This season’s release sees filmmaker Ashley Williams embarking on a journey to celebrate the adventurous life of her late Uncle Clive by taking a leap of faith and learning to fly.
+A decade after his death, Ashley takes off on an emotional journey of reconnection.
+Following in her Uncle’s … Continue reading NEW RELEASE: Loading Docs Season 7 Sees Filmmaker Ashley Williams Honour her Late Uncle by Learning to Fly →

 IN THE SPOTLIGHT: Artist Daniel Vernon Provides Commentary on Aotearoa New Zealand’s COVID-19 Outbreak through his Art

 Põneke / Wellington-based writer and illustrator Daniel Vernon (@yeehawtheboys on Instagram) has gained attention for his scintillating and insightful comics this week depicting Aotearoa New Zealand’s COVID-19 response.
-After 102 days of no community transmission of the virus, Prime Minister Jacinda Ardern announced four positive cases on Tuesday 11th August, and subsequently the Tāmaki Makaurau … Continue reading IN THE SPOTLIGHT: Artist Daniel Vernon Provides Commentary on Aotearoa New Zealand’s COVID-19 Outbreak through his Art
+After 102 days of no community transmission of the virus, Prime Minister Jacinda Ardern announced four positive cases on Tuesday 11th August, and subsequently the Tāmaki Makaurau / Auckland area (the location of the outbreak) moved to Level 3 lockdown restrictions, with the rest of the country moving to Level 2.
+Vernon’s sarcastic wit depicts tropes … Continue reading IN THE SPOTLIGHT: Artist Daniel Vernon Provides Commentary on Aotearoa New Zealand’s COVID-19 Outbreak through his Art →

 In his latest release, Smithstreet Studios resident Mitch Cramer delves into the length of games and how their pace affects replay-ability, discussing the popular Resident Evil 3 remake and God of War (2018).
 Watch the video below:

 Safety on set is paramount, and in the age of COVID-19 there are many challenges filmmakers are facing.
 We have compiled a handy list of Screensafe NZ’s resources for easy access – below is a list of services, suppliers, apps, forms, and posters to provide guidance for safe practice on set.
-SERVICES / SUPPLIERS / … Continue reading Screensafe Provides Filmmakers with COVID-19 Safety Resources
+SERVICES / SUPPLIERS / APPS FORMS Posters

 A 12-year-old gospel singer has emerged as a powerful voice for justice this week in the wake of George Floyd’s death in Minneapolis.
-Keedron Bryant’s protest anthem with the chorus, “I just want to live,” quickly made the rounds on social media as demonstrations exploded nationwide over the death of Floyd, a Black man who … Continue reading KEEDRON BRYANT’S PROTEST SONG GOES VIRAL AFTER GEORGE FLOYD’S DEATH
+Keedron Bryant’s protest anthem with the chorus, “I just want to live,” quickly made the rounds on social media as demonstrations exploded nationwide over the death of Floyd, a Black man who was killed by a white police officer who knelt on his neck as he lay handcuffed on the street.
+“Just singing what’s on my heart,” Keedron wrote in his … Continue reading KEEDRON BRYANT’S PROTEST SONG GOES VIRAL AFTER GEORGE FLOYD’S DEATH →